robyerts/Graph-Algorithms---Scheduling-Tasks/README.md

 - written in java;
 - to be finished;

-Source files are located in package  "company" \n
+Source files are located in package  "company" ;
-IDE: Intellij IDEA
+- IDE: Intellij IDEA

 Current state:
 - 9-th and 10-th functions are not completely implememented